DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

 _______________________________________________________________________________

 ## Upcoming small Changes
-- Gear System [0.10]
-  - Have an info screen for the next gear-up
 - Ore Miner minigame [0.11]
   - Info screen for all data about prizes (with probabilities)

 ## Upcoming big Changes (vague to not spoil everything)
-- Gear System [0.10]
-  - Limit gearing up until user gets rid of excessive money
-- Market [0.10]
-  - Storable amounts of blocks and money should reflect market usage instead of other game data
 - Ore Miner minigame [0.11]
   - Secret
 - Super future Secret [1.0]